Volition (company): Acquisition by Deep Silver (2013)

-Saints Row IV and Agents of Mayhem, layoffs
+Saints Row IV and Agents of Mayhem, layoffs (2013–2019)

 A fourth Saints Row game, Saints Row IV, was released in August 2013.
 In September 2014, creative director Steve Jaros left Volition to join Valve.
 An expansion to Saints Row IV, titled Saints Row: Gat out of Hell and developed in partnership with High Voltage Software, was released in January 2015.

 Following Saints Row IV, Volition developed Agents of Mayhem, a game set in the Saints Row universe, featuring similar gameplay mechanics while being unconnected to the main series.
 The game released in August 2017 to mixed reviews and poor sales.
 As a result, about 30 positions, including Cermak, were cut from the studio's previously 200-people-strong workforce.
 Jim Boone, who had been part of Parallax in 1994, succeeded Cermak as studio development director in October.
 On December 31, Volition's staff count was 148.
 In January 2019, Kulas announced his return to Volition as general manager.
 At the time, Revival Productions was winding down, and when Kulas wondered what to do next, fearing he would end up not doing anything for four years, he decided to re-join the studio after eight years.
 According to Kulas, his time as an indie developer at Revival helped him "come up to speed on all kinds of stuff".

-Saints Row reboot, transfer to Gearbox
+Saints Row reboot, transfer to Gearbox, closure (2019–2023)

 By August 2019, Volition was "deep in development" on a new installment in the Saints Row franchise, later revealed to be a reboot of the franchise.
 At this time, it had 174 employees, and had close to 230 in March 2021.
-In November 2022, after the Saints Row reboot was met with a mixed and "polarized" response, Embracer announced that it would transfer Volition from Deep Silver to Gearbox (which it acquired in 2021) to leverage its resources and expertise.
+In November 2022, after the Saints Row reboot was met with a mixed response from fans, Embracer announced that it would transfer Volition from Deep Silver to Gearbox (which it acquired in 2021) to leverage its resources and expertise.
 It marked the first time that Embracer Group had transferred a studio between one of its operative groups.
+In June 2023, Volition's parent company Embracer, following the collapse of a multi-billion dollar deal, announced wide-ranging plans to restructure the company that would include studio closures and staff layoffs.
+Volition was shut down on August 31, 2023, as part of Embracer's restructuring, with Embracer moving the company's IP including Red Faction and Saints Row over to another subsidiary, Plaion.
+Matt Karch, the CEO of Saber Interactive, a member of Embracer Group, said that Volition had gotten too expensive; "They didn't know what they were building.
+They didn't have any real direction.
+It couldn't last.
+And so, who's going to fund them for the next game after that disaster?"

+A number of developers from Volition would found Shapeshifter Games, a support studio, which in 2024 assisted with the development of Clockwork Revolution.